 - Use of military chemical warfare agents has been reported since World War I. - Biological and chemical warfare agents include a wide variety of substances that are typically defined as being toxic or harmful to the human body. - Examples of chemical warfare agents include nerve agents like sarin and soman; blister agents like sulfur mustard; and toxic industrialized chemicals such as chlorine or ammonia that are released by using a weapon.
-Examples of biological warfare agents may include anthrax and viruses that cause disease such as smallpox. - These "warfare" agents are intentionally released into the environment with the goal of causing harm to humans.
+Examples of biological warfare agents may include anthrax and viruses that cause disease such as smallpox. - These "warfare" agents are typically intentionally used to cause harm during combat, although unintentional exposures have also occurred through detonations or other operations.
 The toxicity or degree of harm from these substances varies greatly.
-Health effects can differ and are dependent on many factors like the toxicity and volatility of the warfare agent, the amount and duration of exposure, the route of exposure, and environmental conditions. - People who experience acute toxic symptoms at the time of exposure that are consistent with a high exposure dose are at greater risk for long term health effects compared to people who do not.
+Health effects can differ and are dependent on many factors like the toxicity and volatility of the warfare agent, the amount and duration of exposure, the route of exposure, use of personal protective equipment like gas masks, and environmental conditions. - People who experience typical acute symptoms for such agents at or near the time of exposure are at greater risk for short or long term health effects compared to people without such symptoms.